 São Paulo leads Latin American PR, with Brazil generating the majority of LATAM PR fee income.
 The 2026 landscape is shaped by M&A, fintech, agribusiness, and cross-border campaigns.
 The leading agencies — FSB Comunicação, Edelman Brasil, and the regional specialists — and how they navigate a market defined by Brazil's outsized weight and the diversity of the continent.

-Each guide covers the specific competitive landscape for its market — the dominant firms, the niche specialists, and the criteria that matter for that geography or sector.
+Each entry above links to a dedicated guide covering the specific competitive landscape — the dominant firms, the niche specialists, and the criteria that matter for that market or sector.
 If you're selecting a firm for a global campaign, start with the sector guide and use the geographic guides to identify local partners.
 If you're selecting for a single market, the geographic guide gives you the full landscape.